afarber/OpenMapView/examples/Example04Polylines/README.md

 ## Features Demonstrated

 - Polylines with custom stroke colors and widths
+- Geodesic polylines (great-circle paths for long distances)
 - Filled polygons with stroke and fill colors
 - Polygons with holes (donut shapes)
 - Navigation between overlays with prev/next buttons
 - Click handling on polylines and polygons
-- Highlight toggle for selected overlay (thicker stroke)
+- Highlight toggle for selected overlay (thicker stroke with dashed pattern)
 - Camera animation when selecting overlays
 - Real-time status display showing selection and camera state